- A unified communications system is a solution that allows teams to communicate with each other on any device, from anywhere.

 “Providing flexibility and choice in how workers communicate is important, but it’s key to wrap these communications tools in a unified experience to provide today’s digital workforce a seamless user experience,” Pastor said.

-The research found that workers realize just how valuable having access to all their communication tools from one platform is.
+The research found that workers realize just how valuable having access to all their communication tools on one platform is.
 Two-thirds of those surveyed want a single platform for all their communications, citing better workflow, increased productivity and reduction in chaos as the top benefits.

 “Some of the benefits that can overhaul your culture and communications and lead to hyper-growth for your business include streamlined communications, increased mobility, superior reliability, improved customer interactions, enhanced security, improved employee culture, advanced functionality, and access to important data and tools that will impact development,” he said.